mothgears/medulla/README.md

 require('medulla')({
     "serverDir"  :"../../",    //path to app dir
-    "serverApp"  : "./app.js", //path to your app main module "watch"      : true,       //for watch files on server (in fileIndex) "devMode"    : false,      //for using devPlugins
+    "serverApp"  : "./app.js", //path to your app main module "watch"      : true,       //for watch files on server (from fileIndex) "devMode"    : false,      //for using devPlugins
     "forcewatch" : false,      //set true if fs.watch don't work correctly "hosts"      : {           //individual configs for specific hosts